oracle-devrel/netsuite.devo.build/tutorials/sdn-tutorials/suiteql.md

 * View paged query results.
 * Use promises for asynchronous execution.

 Where they differ is how they are structured.
-The <code>query.Query</code> object and the <code>query.Component</code> object are the primary building blocks for a more modular query created with the <code>N/query</code> module.
-The <code>query.Query</code> object encapsulates the query definition, and the <code>query.Component</code> object encapsulates one component of the query definition. <code>query.Query</code> is a much more structured method to query than <code>query.SuiteQL</code>, which can take more effort to create your code.
+The `query.Query` object and the `query.Component` object are the primary building blocks for a more modular query created with the `N/query` module.
+The `query.Query` object encapsulates the query definition, and the `query.Component` object encapsulates one component of the query definition. `query.Query` is a much more structured method to query than `query.SuiteQL`, which can take more effort to create your code.
 However, this query object can be much easier to debug and step through in code than SuiteQL.

 e.g.

-Querying customer email addresses using the <code>query.Query</code> object
+Querying customer email addresses using the `query.Query` object

 ```js
 var myCustomerQuery = query.create({